-The water sales to uMgungundlovu Municipality increased by 7% from 54 M&/day in the 2018/2019 financial year to 58 M&/day in 2019/2020.
-Projected demands for 2019/2020 were determined in consultation with the municipality and it was agreed previously that the 1.5% increase would be adequate.
+The water sales to uMgungundlovu Municipality increased by 14% from 62 M l /day in the 2019/2020 financial year to 71 M l /day in 2020/2021.
+Projected demands for 2020/2021 were determined in consultation with the municipality and it was agreed that an 8 % increase would be adequate.

 It is envisaged that growth in housing development will be experienced in the Mid Illovo area over the next two years and this will increase the demand in this area.
-Additionally, UMDM is planning to improve the level of service in the Greater Richmond area to house connections and plan to install waterborne sewerage systems in this area.
-This project will start at the beginning of the 2022/2023 financial year.
+UMDM is planning to improve the level of service in the Greater Richmond area to house connections and plans to install waterborne sewerage systems in this area thereafter.
+The water connection project will start at the beginning of the 2022/2023 financial year.

 An increase in housing development in the Lion Park/Manyavu area is also planned towards the end of the 2022/23 financial year and is likely to extend over the next 5 years.
-Uncontrolled building regulations have also resulted in high growth in the Vulindlela area and a high increase in water demand is foreseen in this area over the next 5 years due to the inefficient use of water.
+The Enkanyezini Project is planned to be implemented.
+An increase in demand of 6 Me/day to 7.5 Me/day for the Howick West to Mpophomeni Supply area, mainly due to high water losses in the area.
+The Mpophomeni WDM Project is out on tender.

 The uMshwati BWSS is now fully commissioned and operational and increases in supply to Cool Air, Dalton and Swayimana has already been noted.
+The Dalton sales figures increased from 3 Me/day in 2019/2020 to 6 Me/day in 2020/2021.
 UMDM is in the process of connecting the Efaye and Oswathini areas within the uMshwati BWSS.
+Reticulation construction in Efaye is planned to be completed in 2024.
+The Ozwathini reticulation work is currently being implemented.

-A number of commercial development areas have been planned for UMDM and construction for the Hilton commercial development has started.
+A number of commercial development areas have been planned for UMDM and construction for the Hilton commercial development has progressed steadily.